pocketpy/pocketpy/README.md

 See https://pocketpy.dev/performance/ for details.

-And these are the results of the primes benchmark on Intel i5-12400F, WSL (Ubuntu 20.04 LTS), which *roughly* reflects the performance among c++, lua, pkpy and cpython.
+These are the results of the primes benchmark on Intel i5-12400F, WSL (Ubuntu 20.04 LTS), which *roughly* reflect the performance among c++, lua, pkpy and cpython.

 | name | version | time | file |
 | ---- | ---- | ---- | ---- |